AntonioND/ucity/docs/power-grid.rst

 Power Grid Simulation
 =====================

-The power grid simulation is quite CPU expensive.
+The power grid simulation is quite CPU intensive.
 For each power plant a flood fill algorithm is used centered on it.
 There is a limited amount of 'paint', which is the power output of the plant.
 This way, buildings close to the power plant are most likely to be powered if there is not enough power for all of the